Alexis Keller

 Alexis Keller (born 1962) is a professor of Political Sciences at the University of Geneva.
-He is a former fellow of the Carr Centre for Human Rights Policy at the Kennedy School of Government, Harvard University.
+He is a former fellow of the Carr Centre for Human Rights Policy at Harvard Kennedy School at Harvard University.

-Academical background
+Career

-Alexis Keller is a professor of Political Sciences at the University of Geneva.
-After studying at the Universities of Geneva and Cambridge, Dr. Keller taught political and legal theory in several European universities from 1996 to 2002.
+Keller is a professor of Political Sciences at the University of Geneva.
+After studying at the University of Geneva and the University of Cambridge, Keller taught political and legal theory at several European universities from 1996 to 2002.
 He has written various books and articles on European intellectual history, legal history and legal theory.

-NGO

-He is a former fellow of the Carr Centre for Human Rights Policy at the Kennedy School of Government, Harvard University.